abdul-haq350/Social-Media-App/README.md

 # Social-Media-App

-This is a simple Social Media App built using Python's Webframe "Django"
+This is a simple Social Media App built using Python's Web framework "Django"

 ### Prerequisites